Sea Change Thinktank & Network Members

 Gabby Rex: trained as an artist and worked in publishing before marrying a tea planter.
 She and her husband worked in Assam and later Cameroon……she owns several of the small uninhabited islands which Sea Change surveys around for maerl.
 She is the granddaughter of a well known naturalist and mountain climber and inherited his fascination with Nature, rivers, fishing and art.
 She is a member of the North and West District Salmon Fishery Board.
 Her knowledge of the rivers feeds in to the thinktank as well as her funding support.

 Wester Ross Marine Protected Area is 600 square km and has a vast coast so it is not easy to meet up.
 There are many member-supporters who connect via email who also get to give their say, feed in to decision making, share their knowledge, or help us deliver surveys and respond to consultations and write letters to MSPs.
-They are a vital part of our network along the coastline – amongst these are Michele, Peter, Angelica, Keith, Roderick, Reuben, Fiona, Alistair, Barry, Peter, Anna, Gary, Wendy and many many others who have helped and supported us – too numerous to mention.
-We also have over 850 supporters on facebook.
+Amongst these are fishermen, people involved in tourism, anglers, artists and business people – knowers of the land and sea too.
+They are a vital part of our network along the coastline – amongst these are Michele, Peter, Angelica, Keith, Roderick, Reuben, Fiona, Alistair, Barry, Peter, Anna, Gary, Wendy, Veronica and many many others who have helped and supported us over the years – too numerous to mention.
+We also have just less than 900 supporters on facebook.

 Support for any aspect of our survey from members of the community is very gratefully received.
 Thanks goes to those that help raise money, donate, supply accommodation, mechanical assistance, skippering, boats, moorings, guidance on logistics, feed in data, cook, build equipment, help the science reporting, or share their knowledge and their time, all of you help make our surveys happen.